 Japan is clamping down on cryptocurrency exchanges after suffering one of the biggest cyber attacks

-The Financial Service Agency (FSA) has said that they will be inspecting all exchanges and put pressure on Coincheck after $534m (£378m) was stolen by hackers.
+The Financial Service Agency (FSA) has said that they will be inspecting all exchanges and put pressure on Coincheck after $534m (£378m) of cryptocurrency was stolen by hackers.

 Coincheck, a cryptocurrency wallet and exchange service, have said it would return about 90% with internal funds, but the FSA says it is yet to confirm whether the company has sufficient funds to do so and when it would be possible.